Highlights from the 2020 CHDI HD Therapeutics Conference are now here! This year’s Postcard covers HTT-lowering therapeutics, including an

 Clinical Trials Currently In Progress

 - ENROLL-HD is a observational study for HD families that monitors how HD appears and changes in people over time.
 The study’s overarching goal is to accelerate the discovery and development of new therapeutics through a better understanding of HD.
+This study is complete.